• Skip to primary navigation

 Hearty chickpeas make some of the best dinner, IMO.
 If I have a stash of cooked chickpeas in the refrigerator or freezer, or a can of chickpeas in my pantry, I'm seriously only minutes away from sitting down to a great dinner.

 This chickpea curry with sweet potatoes is a perfect example.
 Or this pan-fried chickpea salad with curried yogurt.
-And if I want to keep it super simple, I can whip up a chickpea avocado toast.
+And if I want to keep it super simple, I can whip up a chickpea avocado toast or this 15-Minute Mediterranean vegan chickpea salad with arugula.

 ❤️ Why you'll love this recipe